 If you are experiencing Chromebook issues, resetting is usually an easy and quick solution.
 This takes about 2-15 minutes.

-- Press and hold Esc + + Power until a yellow exclamation point (!) is displayed.
+Press and hold Esc ++ and tap the Power until a yellow exclamation point (!) is displayed.

 - Press Ctrl + D to begin the reset, then Enter when prompted for the "os is broken or missing" message.
 A red exclamation point is displayed.